Riley-Truong/FIBC_Website_React_Project/README.md

 ## Overview

-This site serves Faith Independent Baptist Church of McDonough, Georgia as its public web presence.
+This site serves Faith Independent Baptist Church of McDonough, Georgia.

 The project emphasizes maintainability: page content lives in a separate data layer, the visual system is driven by CSS design tokens, and repeated UI is factored into shared components.